octavian-h/time-series-math/README.md

 * Edit Distance on Real sequence (EDR)
 * Edit distance with Real Penalty (ERP)
 * Uniform Scaling
+* Scaled and Warped Matching (use DTW in Uniform Scaling)

 ## Usage ##
 Add the following dependency to your maven project.